ESCOMP/CTSM/doc/source/tech_note/Ecosystem/CLM50_Tech_Note_Ecosystem.rst

 variability in the soil and snow state variables within a single land unit.
 For example, the vegetated land unit could contain several columns with independently evolving vertical profiles of soil water and temperature.
 Similarly, the managed vegetation land unit can be divided into two columns, irrigated and non-irrigated.
 The default snow/soil column is represented by 25 layers for ground (with up to 20 of these layers classified as soil layers and the remaining layers classified as bedrock layers) and up to 10 layers for snow, depending on snow depth.
 The central characteristic of the column subgrid level is that this is where the state variables for water and energy in the soil and snow are defined, as well as the fluxes of these components within the soil and snow.
 Regardless of the number and type of PFTs occupying space on the column, the column physics operates with a single set of upper boundary fluxes, as well as a single set of transpiration fluxes from multiple soil levels.
 These boundary fluxes are weighted averages over all PFTs.
-Currently, for glacier, lake, and vegetated land units, a single column is assigned to each land unit.
+Currently, for lake and vegetated land units, a single column is assigned to each land unit.
 The crop land unit is split into irrigated and unirrigated columns with a single crop occupying each column.
 The urban land units have five columns (roof, sunlit walls and shaded walls, and pervious and impervious canyon floor) (Oleson et al. 2010b).
+The glacier land unit is separated into up to 10 elevation classes.

 .. _Figure CLM subgrid hierarchy: